 The letter “R”, in combination with a length modifier (see below), will cause the variable to be truncated to the given length, truncating characters on the left and keeping characters on the right.

-Each tag will be made into a link, linking to ‘../../tags/xxtagxx.html’, where ‘xxtagxx’ is the tag.
+Each tag found in the variable will be made into a link, linking to ‘../../yypathyy/xxtagxx.html’, where ‘xxtagxx’ is the tag, and ‘yypathyy’ is the string of characters following the ‘g’.

 One or more digits following the modifier indicator will be interpreted as the length to which the variable should be truncated or padded.
 If the length modifier is shorter than the variable length, then by default characters will be truncated on the right (and preserved on the left) of the variable to bring it to the specified length (if it is desired to keep characters on the right, then also use the “R” modifier, described above).
 If the length modifier is longer than the initial variable length, then the variable will be padded with zeroes on the left to bring it to the specified length.